ungoogled-software/ungoogled-chromium-wiki/faq.md

 Safe Browsing communicates with Google servers in order to download the blacklists.
 If you are looking for a feature like Safe Browsing, I recommend uBlock Origin or uMatrix.

+## Why can't I change settings because of a message like "This setting is managed by your administrator" or "This setting is disabled on managed browsers"

+Among other, this happens often with the "Use secure DNS" setting.

+The settings can be modified via a system-wide configuration.
+On Linux that is likely in directory `/etc/chromium/policies/managed`, file `policies.json`.

 ## How do I install Widevine CDM?

 These instructions are platform-specific.